Listen Up Philip

 Listen Up Philip is a 2014 comedy-drama film written and directed by Alex Ross Perry.
 The film had its world premiere at 2014 Sundance Film Festival on January 20, 2014, and won the Special Jury Prize at the 2014 Locarno International Film Festival.

 Plot

-Philip (Jason Schwartzman) is an acclaimed but abrasive young writer waiting for the publication of his second novel.
-He feels bored of his daily life and his shaky relationship with photographer girlfriend Ashley (Elisabeth Moss).
-In all of this chaos, his idol, veteran novelist Ike Zimmerman (Jonathan Pryce), offers him accommodation at his summer home, an isolated place where he might find peace.
+Philip is an acclaimed but abrasive young writer waiting for the publication of his second novel.
+He feels bored of his daily life and his shaky relationship with photographer girlfriend Ashley.
+In all of this chaos, his idol, veteran novelist Ike Zimmerman, offers him accommodation at his summer home, an isolated place where he might find peace.